anmolab/Crypto-Arbitrage-Bot/README.md

 Placing order logic is still not that efficient.
 Trying to make it efficient thats why that code is commented out.

 You can see it and suggest good changes.

+You can a config.ts file in main folder and keep api keys named key and signature.
+I'm adding a sample file for it.